 Waiting for a candidate to come to you means that you might miss out on the right person.
 Therefore, you should also be proactive in approaching those individuals that have been identified as suitable candidates.

-The nominating committee, or appropriate recruitment body for your organisation, will have been tracking suitable candidates, and should share their research and confirm the Board’s requirements as they conduct the process.
+The nominating committee, or appropriate recruitment body for your organisation, will have been tracking suitable candidates, and should share their research and confirm the board’s requirements as they conduct the process.
 This will help you target those who could be a perfect fit.

 Create an interview process that gets the best outcome, not just repeats what you have done before